Bowmen Of Leeds

 The clubs main aims are to provide a safe and enjoyable place for archers in and around the Leeds area to:

-The Club
+Club Memberships

-The Bowmen Of Leeds archery club uses a hall for our indoor shooting where we can set up an 18 or 20 yard range of 8 to 10 faces, and also have access to a local cricket club for outdoor shooting with ranges of 60 yards (typically) to 80 yards (when required).
+The Bowmen Of Leeds archery club uses a hall for our indoor shooting where we can set up an 18M or 20 yard range of 8 to 10 faces.
+We shoot almost every Friday evening throughout the year except on the few occasions when the hall is not available to us.
+We shoot various forms of Target Archery, and we have members that shoot in the long-bow, recurve and compound styles.
+We also have access to a local cricket club at Gt.
+Preston for outdoor shooting where we are Archery GB approved to shoot up to distances of 60 yards.
 More information on the clubs facilities, how to join, visitor shooting, clubs fees and more can be found on our About Us pages.
-Not having the facilities, we don't normally host competitions ourselves, but we do invite members to participate in competitions, representing the club.
+Not having larger facilities, we don't normally host competitions ourselves, but we do invite members to participate in other competitions, representing the club.